thebiggest0/pycharm-github-docs/docs/pycharmInstallation.md

 8. Open your email inbox and look for the License Certificate email from JetBrains, then click the "link your free license" to finish student account setup.

-9. Login your PyCharm and open the account page, then click the Download dropdown under "JetBrains Product Pack for Students" and select PyCharm and click download.
+9. Log in to your PyCharm and open the account page, then click the Download menu under "JetBrains Product Pack for Students" and select PyCharm and click download.

     ![Download PyCharm](assets/pyCharm7.png)
     !!!
 Info
         For the download client make sure to select MAC and the correct chip for your computer.
     Follow the instructions in the email to download and install the JetBrains software using your license.

-10. Open the pycharmPY.exe that was downloaded and follow its Setup instructions.
+10. Open the downloaded PyCharm installer and follow its Setup instructions.

     ![PyCharm Setup](assets/pyCharm10.png)